The Becraft Guide to Avoiding Deportation

 - Removal or Stay of Removal: If all legal options are exhausted, the individual may be deported or granted a stay of removal.

-Legal Recourses For Avoiding Deportation
+Legal Recourses for Avoiding Deportation

 There are several defenses and legal recourses available for individuals facing deportation.
 Each case is unique, and seeking legal counsel is crucial for determining the best course of action.